Last Updated: August 27th, 2020

 This benefit will provide $1,250 per month for eligible students or $2,000 per month for eligible students with dependents or disabilities.

 Students who are eligible for the CESB can apply through the Canada Revenue Agency (CRA).
-Applications for the CESB open Friday, May 15th at 6 am ET, but if you haven’t ever filed a Canadian tax return, you have to register with the CRA ahead of applying.
+If you haven’t ever filed a Canadian tax return, you have to register with the CRA ahead of applying.
 This benefit will be available from May to August 2020.

 More information can be found here.